go-doudou/go-doudou.github.io/docs/guide/configuration.md

 ## Remote Configuration Solution

-Go-doudou has built-in support for two remote configuration solution: Nacos from Alibaba and Apollo from Ctrip to load configuration when start and customize listener to react to config change event.
+`go-doudou` has built-in support for two remote configuration solution: Nacos from Alibaba and Apollo from Ctrip to load configuration when start and customize listener to react to config change event.

 To enable remote configuration support, you should configure below environment variable in local configuration file: